mcaceresb/stata-gtools/docs/usage/gstats_transform.md

             interval and variables, this is only used for range statistics that don't specify an interval.

+- `ties(str)` How to break ties for `rank`.
+With multiple targets, specify one common method for all targets or one method per target, using `.` for non-rank targets.
+(E.g. If requesting 5 statistics, the 2nd and 4th being rank, use `ties(. unique . default .)`).
+By `default`, observations with the same value are assigned their average rank.
+            With `field`, the rank is 1 + the number of values that are higher, without correcting for ties.
+With `track`, the rank is 1 + the number of values that are lower, without correcting for ties.
+            With `unique`, the rank is 1 to # of values, with ties broken arbitrarily; `stableunique` does the same but ties are broken by the order values appear in the data.

 ### Gtools

 (Note: These are common to every gtools command.)